LeThom2/Hello-world-challenge/README.md

 # Hello-world-challenge
-My Hello world challenge as part of the new starter onboarding in the Horizon team
+My Hello world challenge as part of the new starter onboarding in the Horizon team These are merely notes for myself

 ## Requirements
-Install: Python(3), Terraform, Elasticsearch, Logstash, Kibana, Filebeat, Ansible
+Install: Python(3), Terraform, Elasticsearch, Logstash, Kibana, Filebeat, Ansible Access to AWS account

 ### Launch
 Elasticsearch -> Kibana -> Filebeat -> Logstash